truera/trulens/trulens_eval/README.md

 # Note: providing `db: TruDB` causes the above constructor to log the wrapped chain in the database specified.
 # Note: any `feedbacks` specified here will be evaluated and logged whenever the chain is used.

-truchain("This will be automatically logged.")
+tc("This will be automatically logged.")
 ```

 ## Out-of-band Feedback evaluation